-Adam utilises a “hands on” and functional approach to treatment, forming clinical diagnoses through thorough assessment, and using a combination of soft tissue release techniques, joint mobilizations, dry needling, proprioception, and Functional Strength and Conditioning retraining to reduce pain and restore function.
+Adam utilises a “hands on” and functional approach to treatment, forming clinical diagnoses through thorough assessment.
+Adam uses a combination of soft tissue release techniques, joint mobilisations, dry needling and functional strength and conditioning retraining to reduce unwanted symptoms and restore function.

 Prior to moving to the Gold Coast in 2012, Adam was Team Physio for the NSW Men’s U21’s hockey side, Australian and NSW Touch Football Teams, GPS Rugby and Rowing in association with The King’s School, and National Gymnastics Level competitions.
 On the Gold Coast, Adam works with a range of athletes including those involved with swimming, track and field, hockey, rugby, and soccer, from young kids through to weekend warriors and elite athletes on the World Stage.

-Adam is also an elite hockey player himself, fortunate to play for the Brazilians Mens Hockey Team participating in the 2016 Rio Olympic Games.
+Adam is also an elite hockey player himself, an Olympian and currently playing in the Brazilian Mens National Team.
 Adam has also represented Australia at Junior International level and is currently part of the highly successful Queensland Blades Men’s hockey team.
-Away from work and the hockey fields, Adam enjoys his surfing on the Coast with family and friends.
+Away from work and the hockey fields, Adam enjoys his surfing on the Coast and overseas.